 Key to Absolute’s growth is its ‘Integrated Structural System’ (ISS) manufacturing system – a construction process that integrates various, previously disjointed parts of the build process – that wowed judges at last year’s Boat Builder Awards, held in association with Raymarine in Amsterdam in November.
 The system picked up the ’Innovation in a Production Process’ award, sponsored by Dometic, and its new 47 Fly and the Navetta 68, launched last week at Cannes, are the latest models to bear the hallmarks of the build technique.

 Curious about the rest of the article?
-The article was published on IBINews.com, the website of the International Boat Industry.
+The article was written by Ed Slack and published on IBINews.com, the website of the International Boat Industry.

 You can read the entire article here »